louiscklaw/dashboard-tryout/000_ai/01_greetings.md

 project source code located in `project` directory.

-## steps
+## directory structure

-please read `ai` directory to understand the project background please read `project` directory to understand the structure, it contains source code
+read `000_ai` directory to understand the project background read `001_documentation` directory to contains the documentation and requirements of this project read `002_project` directory to understand the structure, it contains source code

 ## Rules